paraswaykole/slashbase/README.md

 # About

 Slashbase is a modern in-browser database IDE & CLI for your dev/data workflows.
 Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts, right from your browser.
-Supports PostgreSQL and MongoDB.
+Supports MySQL, PostgreSQL and MongoDB.

-It is in beta (v0.4), help us make it better by sending your feedback and reach a stable (v1.0) version.
+It is in beta (v0.5), help us make it better by sending your feedback and reach a stable (v1.0) version.

 ## Features: